Takeru Kobayashi: Competition and records

 On July 4, 2008, Kobayashi once again competed in the Nathan's contest.
 He ate 59 hot dogs, tying Chestnut, but lost a sudden death five dog eat off to finish second.
+This was controversial, as the five dog eat off was decided at the spur of the moment, and had not been an official rule previously, to decide a winner in the circumstance of a tie.